 The vineyard has been chemical free for the past 5 years and it is our intention to begin biodynamic treatments in the near future.
 A number of new processes are being employed in the vineyard this season including the use of an under-vine weeder which runs a blade beneath the soil to sever the roots of the weeds.
 An aerator will be employed to aerate the soil and encourage micro-organism growth, and the canes from pruning have been mulched and left to increase organic matter in the mid-rows.

-Whilst the vines are carefully managed organically intervention is kept to a minimum enabling the natural character of the fruit to be developed over the season.
-The Pinot Noir and Chardonnay fruit is managed for low yields of between 1 and 2 tonne per acre.
+Whilst the vines are carefully managed organically, intervention is kept to a minimum enabling the natural character of the fruit to be developed over the season.
+The Pinot Noir and Chardonnay fruit is managed for low yields of between 1 and 2 tonnes per acre.
 The Pinot Gris is a more vigorous variety and therefore naturally produces more fruit to maintain balance with the canopy growth.
-We are experimenting with cropping levels to achieve ultimate balance and therefore quality, believing this balance to be somewhere between 2 and 3.
-5 tonne per acre.
+We are experimenting with cropping levels to achieve ultimate balance and therefore quality, believing this balance to be somewhere between 2 and 3.5 tonne per acre.
 The grapes are all hand-picked, stored cold in an air-conditioned shed and sent off site to the winery during the month of March.

 The Pinot vines are situated on a north facing slope whilst the chardonnay vines have been planted on top of the hill.
 The vines are hand-pruned and de-budded to ensure they are balanced to ripen the following season’s fruit.